The Grand Duke

 Article 74 of the Constitution provides that the Grand Duke may dissolve the Chamber of Deputies.
 In this case, new legislative elections must take place within three months.
 In practice, dissolution only takes place at the proposal of the government.
 The Grand Duke either opens and closes the parliamentary sessions personally, or via his representative.
 He also convenes extraordinary sessions.

-In principle, the text of the Constitution grants the Grand Duke the freedom to choose his ministers who are his trusted men and women and who exercise executive power with him.
+In principle, the text of the Constitution grants the Grand Duke the freedom to choose his ministers who are his persons of trust and who exercise executive power with him.
 According to custom, the Grand Duke only chooses the Prime Minister, who takes care to compose a government which will win the support of the parliamentary majority.

 Justice is delivered in the name of the Grand Duke, however he doesn't have the right to intervene in the exercise of judicial power.